October 02, 2022 by Helena Lombard

 4. Aperol Spritz

 The Aperol Spritz is synonymous with slowing down and taking it easy with friends.
 It’s one of the more popular Italian Après Ski drinks around and is easy to mix together.
-Made with Aperol, prosecco and soda water, this refreshing drink lower in alcohol than most cocktails, so you can enjoy more than one.
+Made with Aperol, Prosecco, and soda water, this refreshing drink is lower in alcohol than most cocktails, so you can enjoy more than one.
 This is the perfect drink for springtime skiers.

 5. Hugo Spritz